microsoft/vscode-docs/docs/nodejs/working-with-javascript.md

 - All opened files are treated as part of a single project.
 - Configuration options from your `jsconfig` or `tsconfig` (such as `target`) are not respected.
 - Only syntax errors are reported.
 Semantic errors — such as accessing an unknown property or passing the wrong type to a function — are not reported.
-- Quick fixes for semantic errors are disabled.
+- Quick Fixes for semantic errors are disabled.
 - Symbols can only be resolved within the current file.
 Any symbols imported from other files will be treated as being of the `any` type.
-- Commands such as `Go to definition` and `find all references` will only work for opened files instead of across the entire entire project.
+- Commands such as **Go to Definition** and **Find All References** will only work for opened files instead of across the entire entire project.
 This also means that symbol from any packages you install under `node_module` will not be resolved.
 - Workspace symbol search will only include symbols from currently opened files.
 - Auto imports are disabled.
 - Renaming is disabled.